csusm-library/scrum2b/README.md

 **The first version (1.0) is quite simple and includes 3 main features:**

 1. The ScrumBoard: derived from on another Redmine plugin, ours includes expanded functionality and allows teams to use it like a REAL BOARD.
-Users could drad and drop a task to sort/organizate the Sprint.
+An awesome new feature is drag and drop sorting for task organization within a Sprint.
-2. The ListBoard: list all issues based on the sort from ScrumBoard and make it more simple than Issue Tracking in Redmine.
+2. The ListBoard: lists all issues based on the sort within a project ScrumBoard.
+The ListBoard streamlines issue tracking in Redmine projects.
-3. The interface of screens based on Twitter Bootstrap, with better look and feeling.
+3. Interface is based on Twitter Bootstrap, offering a better look and feeling.
 (You should get the theme: https://github.com/scrum2b/redmine-scrum2b-theme to install in Redmine)

 **You could see the demo version at:**